rcm/rcm.github.io/CIN2526/MultiObjective.md

 # Pareto approach
 - Provides many solutions at the same time
+- Avoid oversimplification
 - Solutions can have high quality in one of the objectives while having lower quality in others
+- It shows exactly what you gain and lose with each decision
-- Allows the DM to select any trade-off solution
+- Allows the DM to use his expertise for selecting the best trade-off for the current business need
 - Population holds solutions according to Pareto dominance

+# Advantages of the pareto approach
+- More realistic problem modeling
+- Empowers human decision-makers
+- Provides a *menu* of optimal choices
+- Reveals critical trade-offs and insights

 # Pareto Dominance
 Assuming minimization of all objectives